3llimi/Databases-Course-S25/README.md

 # Databases-Course-S25
-This repository hosts assignments for The Databases Course.
+This repository hosts assignments and Lab Tasks for The Databases Course.